hyva-themes/magento2-hyva-admin/docs/api-reference/grid-xml-reference/navigation/filters/index.md

 The filter type is determined automatically based on a columns type.

-More information on filter types can be found on the PHP class documentation for `HyvaAdminApiGridFilterTypeInterface`.
+More information on filter types can be found on the PHP class documentation for `Hyva\Admin\Api\GridFilterTypeInterface`.

 Not all column types can automatically be mapped to a filter type.
 In such cases a `filterType` class needs to be set on a `filter`.